 Sam Makhoul is an author, speaker, mentor, and performance coach.
 He holds a Master of Laws degree and is Founder of MSA National, a law company specializing in banking and finance law.
 His clients include numerous Australian and international financial institutions.
 He is also the founder of A Higher Branch Success Academy.

-With a curiosity that makes him see the potential in people, Sam is a highly effective Success Coach with practical entrepreneurial experience across all aspects of business operations including strategy, product development, sales and marketing, customer experience, recruitment, training, staff engagement, technology and financial accounting.
-His ultimate strength is in the area of people operations.
+With a curiosity that makes him see the potential in people, Sam is a highly effective Performance Coach with practical entrepreneurial experience and knowledge across multiple health modalities.
 He credits his success to his ability to bring the best out of people and mentoring them to their personal greatness.

-Sam utilises his own proprietary programs that leverage his philosophy, principles and prescriptions pioneered in his books, “A Higher Branch”, “24”, “Invincible” and “Quest for the Highest Branch”.
+Sam utilises his own proprietary programs that leverage his philosophy, principles and prescriptions pioneered in his books.
 As a speaker, Sam brings intensity to his message.
 He sparks thinking and stirs emotions.
 His talks are dynamic, challenging and entertaining.
-He has the natural ability to explain complex life issues through magical and memorable stories.

 Why I wrote the book